 - Direct chat requests to the right department to provide effective first time support and improve first contact resolution.

-3. Use order tracking softwares.
+3. Use order tracking software tools.

 During the holiday season, customer support receives a huge amount of requests and inquiries.
 Why not reduce the number of requests asking about the location of the order?
-In order to help your support team, use the Trackr app which provides customers with real-time order tracking information.
+In order to help your support team, use the Trackr app, which provides customers with real-time order tracking information.

 Tracking is an important part of customer service, so if you don’t pay it much attention, it will harm your brand reputation.
-By informing customers of the latest delivery status via email so they don't have to track it themselves.
+By informing customers of the latest delivery status via email, so they don't have to track it themselves.
 This simple practice reduces customer anxiety and doubt even if their package is delayed.

 4. Add self-service options.